nmenny/Audioctopus/README.md

 Result:

-The commands returns a list of all the playlists.
+The commands returns a list of all the playlists with their corresponding number index.
 For example,
 /list-all-playlists
 > The playlists: